NarsilDev/digital-ocean-articles/kubernetes-security.md

 - Resources Limits for namespaces and containers.
 - Security policies (templates) for pods affecting the containers and volumes inside them.

-As far as Kubernetes is concerned, using PSP is the closest it can get in terms of improving the security of the application.
+As far as Kubernetes is concerned, using Pod Security Policies is the closest it can get in terms of improving the security of the application.
 The next chapter will introduce the basic concepts to consider when designing containerized applications.

 ## Step Ten - Application Level Security